CodeTwo Email Signatures for Office 365

 Reliability and security

 CodeTwo Email Signatures for Office 365 uses cloud services for email processing and adding email signatures and disclaimers.
-The software requires your Office 365 email flow to be routed through CodeTwo Email Azure Service located in Azure™, but you can be sure your email and credentials remain safe and are neither stored on any servers nor read by anyone.
+The software is developed and assessed against the requirements of ISO/IEC 27001 and ISO/IEC 27018 throughout the entire development process.
+If you use the software to add signatures server-side, your Office 365 email flow is also routed through CodeTwo Email Azure Service hosted on secure Microsoft Azure servers.
+You can be sure your emails and credentials remain safe and are neither stored on any servers nor read by anyone.

 Read on Microsoft's blog how we develop cloud solutions and protect your data.
 Then take a look below to find out how our email processing infrastructure was designed to meet the high security and reliability standards of business communication.

-Powered by Microsoft Azure™
+Powered by Microsoft Azure

 Your emails are not stored or read

 Server-side signatures are added when your emails pass through CodeTwo services.
 Client-side signatures are added directly in Outlook, so no additional routing occurs.
 No matter what signature type you use, your messages are neither stored anywhere nor read by anyone at CodeTwo.
 The same applies to your Office 365 credentials (see OAuth 2.0 protocol safeguards your credentials).

 Load tests and performance enhancements were one of the key parts of the beta program before the product was launched.
 The program uses the technology that we've been developing for 12 years and its infrastructure is designed for maximum performance and reliability.
 The implemented load balancing mechanisms regulate the number of virtual machines responsible for processing emails in every geolocation and can scale in real time depending on the current email traffic in a given location.